-Among the best VPN for Linux, PureVPN has gained its position by sweating blood to make itself the most reliable one for Linux users.
-It offers strong military-grade encryption as it uses 256-bit encryption.
-It also uses the latest IKEv2 security protocol and various other security protocols like OpenVPN, L2TP, IPsec, PPTP, and SSTP.
+Among the best VPNs for Linux, PureVPN has gained its position by sweating blood to make itself the most reliable one for Linux users.
+It offers military-grade solid encryption as it uses 256-bit encryption.
+It also uses the latest IKEv2 security protocol and other security protocols like OpenVPN, L2TP, IPsec, PPTP, and SSTP.

-Being the best VPN for Linux, it is also the most popular choice among Linux users as it offers ironclad security and also offers hundreds of SSL-secured servers in over 140 countries.
-The servers have been optimized by this Linux VPN to give uncapped bandwidth and speed as they have P2P support.
+As the best VPN for Linux, it is also the most popular choice among Linux users, offering ironclad security and hundreds of SSL-secured servers in over 140 countries.
+This Linux VPN has optimized the servers to give uncapped bandwidth and speed as they have P2P support.
 It also offers unlimited server switching among the servers.

-PureVPN is the best VPN for Linux and it offers a user-friendly interface packed with features including Split Tunneling, Virtual Router, and widgets to easily establish VPN connections without logging any of the online activities.
-The only drawback comes with the Secure DNS feature which doesn’t work up to the mark.
+PureVPN is the best VPN for Linux, and it offers a user-friendly interface packed with features, including Split Tunneling, a Virtual Router, and widgets to quickly establish VPN connections without logging any online activities.
+The only drawback comes with the Secure DNS feature, which doesn’t work up to the mark.

-The pricing plans offered by PureVPN come with a 7-day money back guarantee and they include:
+The pricing plans offered by PureVPN come with a 7-day money-back guarantee.